 One of the standard inventing techniques you probably have heard of is "do the opposite."
 If you can't sequence by degrading, then maybe you can sequence by synthesizing (or polymerizing, to be precise).
 This was the foundation of both of the sequencing techniques by Sanger - plus-minus and chain-termination.

-When I think about scientists in the past, I always feel intimidated about just how many skills they should have to do things.
+When thinking about scientists in the past, there's often a feeling of intimidation about how many skills they should have had to do things.
 However, truth be told, you do not need to know it all.
 For example, Sanger, when he first started working on sequencing, was intimidated by the chemistry of primer design.
-Given that his group was small, he had to go and seek help outside, (and got it from Hans Kossel).
+Given that his group was small, he had to go and seek help outside (and got it from Hans Kossel).
 Tiselius, being a chemist by training, built only mockups of the electrophoretic machines and outsourced design to manufacturing company F. Hellige & Co.
 Self-reliance is a beautiful idea, but you can save so much more time by outsourcing some of the subproblems.

 The same holds for independence in ideation.
 Neither Sanger nor Tiselius or Mullis existed in a vacuum.
 In all of these cases, you can see them cite some work that is pretty similar to theirs.
-With a ready foundation, they were the ones to incorporate essential pieces of the puzzle - be that 2-primer process, redesigned nucleotides (ddNTPs), or Schlieren optical detection.
+With a ready foundation, they were the ones to incorporate essential pieces of the puzzle.
 People rarely go from 0 to 1 in science single-handed - and even 1 to n takes multiple research groups.
-Sanger talks about it in one of his reflections:

 Even if you are independent in your work, you still "stand on the shoulders of giants."
 In the case of electrophoresis, we needed laws of electrolysis, a source of steady electric current, and a medium that doesn't absorb our mixture.
 As for PCR, in its foundational principles published by Kleppe, there are sketches of DNA structure all over the paper, possible only because we already knew the structure of DNA at that point.
 This is not to say that all the pre-requisites must be in place for the invention to happen.
 For example, PCR came to life without thermostable polymerase; electrophoresis separation was happening on paper for more than a decade, and Sanger sequencing for a while didn't have any sequence alignment software.
 It is, perhaps, a reminder that gaps and imperfections in a plan should not prevent one from realizing the bigger vision.